welcome to my FAQs

 WHERE CAN I BUY YOUR DESIGNS?

 My designs are all over the globe — from sports stadiums to tour merch stands, retail stores, and webshops.
 Most designs are exclusive runs for specific vendors or locations, so they might not be available online.
 If you’re hunting one down, check the artist’s or sports team’s webstore first, then try resale marketplaces.
+Most of my work has been promotional, so it’s usually a limited quantity.
 Just a heads-up, I’m often not aware of where my work will be sold.

 DO YOU ACCEPT BRANDING WORK FOR BUSINESSES?

-In most cases, no. Business branding is not my preferred medium and I feel there are much stronger designers who specialize in it.
+In most cases, no. Business branding is not my preferred medium, and I feel there are many stronger designers who specialize in it.
 In rare cases, I accept branding work if our creative visions align perfectly and my schedule allows for it.

 WHAT KINDS OF PROJECTS DO YOU ACCEPT?